 CIBC Mellon Global Securities Services Company Inc. (CIBC GSS) provides certain services to the Funds, including securities lending, fund accounting and reporting, and portfolio valuation.
 CIBC indirectly owns a 50% interest in CIBC GSS.
-The Manager pays the custodial fees (including all applicable taxes) to CIBC Mellon Trust Company and the fees for fund accounting, reporting, and fund valuation (including all applicable taxes) to CIBC Mellon Trust Company and the fees for fund accounting, reporting, and fund valuation (including all applicable taxes) to CIBC GSS and in return, the Manager receives a fixed administration fee from the Funds.
-Where applicable, securities lending fees are applied against the revenue received by the Funds.
+The Manager pays the custodial fees (including all applicable taxes) to CIBC Mellon Trust Company and the fees for fund accounting, reporting, and fund valuation (including all applicable taxes) to CIBC Mellon Trust Company and the fees are applied against the revenue received by the Funds.